 Take the time to shop around.
 Getting the lowest deal can hardly be possible if you immediately just settle for the very first insurer you come across.
 You have to compare rates from different providers, as prices may vary from one company to another.
 This is easy to do now, as you could obtain quotes from calling providers and browsing their websites.

 A good comparison would have to be checking out at least three to five different car insurance providers.
+Heck, you can even go and buy used car in Saudi Arabia at Carzaty

 - Take Advantage Of Multi-Car Deals